SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-where `lr_multiplier = 0.1` means the learning rate of backbone network is one-tenth of the decoder layer.
+This configuration applies a learning rate that is 0.1× the base rate to all parameters under `backbone_net`, while keeping the weight decay unchanged.

-And if you want to set the weight decay of some layers in the segmentor as zeros, you can set `params_rules` as following,
+(2) Example 2: Disabling weight decay for specific components

 ```python
 SEGMENTOR_CFG['scheduler']['optimizer']['params_rules'] = {